 Data on New Zealand house prices were sourced from Quotable Value New Zealand's Residential Sales Summary quarterly publications and the Reserve Bank.
-The period analysed is 1970:1 through to 2005:4.
-This index measures average prices of freehold house sales adjusted for the quality mix of sales in each period.
-U.K. house prices, which track the price changes of a representative house from 1972:4 through 2005:4, were collected from the Nationwide database.
-Macroeconomic data were obtained from various sources: for New Zealand this was the New Zealand Reserve Bank and Statistics New Zealand while relevant U.K. macroeconomic data were sourced from the Office of National Statistics.
-All housing data were deflated, thus providing prices in real terms.
+The period analysed is 1970:Q1 through to 2005:Q4.
+U.K. house prices, which track the price changes of a representative house from 1972:Q4 through 2005:Q4, were collected from the Nationwide database.
+Macroeconomic data were obtained from various sources: for New Zealand, this was the New Zealand Reserve Bank and Statistics New Zealand while relevant U.K. macroeconomic data were sourced from the Office of National Statistics.
+All housing data were deflated, thus providing prices in real terms.8